Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 achieved by building them against the reference implementation rather than the symbolic links, which is not always trivially possible.
-Furthermore, resolving symbol name and other ABI differences requires creating complex wrappers, such as Conda-forge's wrapper libraries for Accelerate.
+Furthermore, resolving symbol name and other ABI differences requires creating complex wrappers, such as conda-forge's wrapper libraries for Accelerate.

 [Gentoo's eselect-ldso system](https://wiki.gentoo.org/index.php?title=Blas-lapack-switch&oldid=1271681)